ABS-CBN TV Plus: Recent developments

-In September 2021, the unsold units of ABS-CBN TVplus were renamed as ABS-CBN TVplus Digital TV Receiver with a new packaging.
-These units are now promoted as a regular digital TV set-top box (similar to TV5's Sulit TV and GMA Affordabox) in the sense that it also receives any free-to-air digital channels.
-The tagline "Ang Mahiwagang Black Box" (The Magic Blackbox) is also withdrawn, alongside traces of ABS-CBN's free-to-air digital channels and its Premium Channels.
+In September 2021, the unsold units were renamed ABS-CBN TVplus Digital TV Receiver.
+These units are now promoted as a regular digital TV set-top box in the sense that they also receive free-to-air digital channels.
+The sales and marketing of the digital TV receiver has since been transferred to ABS-CBN's sister company Adtel, Inc., which mainly manufactures Baron Digital TV receivers, and traces of ABS-CBN's free-to-air digital channels and cable channels are eliminated.

 Offered services

 ABS-CBN TVplus

-An original and flagship product, formerly called Ang Mahiwagang Black Box, an encrypted digital television converter box that can be used on both house and vehicle use.
+An original and flagship product, it is a digital television converter box that can be used on both house and vehicle use.

 ABS-CBN TVplus Internet

-A variation of ABS-CBN TVplus that includes an internet dongle stick that connects the TV to the internet via prepaid plans of its selected provider ABS-CBNmobile.
+This variation of ABS-CBN TVplus includes an internet dongle stick that connects the TV to the internet via the prepaid plans of its selected provider, ABS-CBNmobile.
 It was available in selected areas only, until was discontinued after the closure of ABS-CBNmobile in 2018.